 If you’re losing coverage or your coverage is changing, you may be eligible for a SEP.
 Those with Medicaid, extra help, or other assistance may have additional SEPs that allow more frequent plan changes.

-Those with chronic health issues are able to enroll in a Medicare Advantage Special Needs Plan anytime during the year.
+Those with chronic health issues can enroll in a Medicare Advantage Special Needs Plan anytime during the year.
 Qualifying for this type of plan is a SEP on its own.

-If you want to change your coverage, contact a Medicare expert to guide you.
+Contact a Medicare expert to guide you if you want to change your coverage.
 You may be eligible for a Medicare special circumstance.

 What happens if I miss the Special Election Period?

-For the most part, if you miss the Special Enrollment Period then you can’t reap those benefits.
+Most importantly, you can’t reap those benefits if you miss the Special Enrollment Period.
 Outside of the Part B SEP, most Special Enrollment Periods are only two months long.
-Paying attention to the dates and making plan changes quickly is important.
+Paying attention to the dates and making plan changes quickly is essential.

 Will I qualify for a Special Enrollment Period When Losing Coverage?